Monte Carlo pathwise sensitivities for barrier options: Monte Carlo one-step survival pathwise sensitivities for discretely observed barrier options

 For a better understanding, since \cref{test1} uses the syntax and some functions of MATLAB, we will explain the code line by line in the following paragraph.

 In the rows $3$ and $4$ we define the functions \eqref{f} and \eqref{g}, whereas all variables are handled in the symbolic way.
 To generate the symbolic expressions, we use the MATLAB function {\tt syms}.
-From row $7$ to $13$ the algorithm calculates the symbolic differentiations of $f$ with respect to $\vartheta_1,\dots,\vartheta_4$ and $s$ and of $g$ with respect to $\vartheta_1,\dots,\vartheta_4,s$ and $\pi$, with the symbolic MATLAB function {\tt jacobian}.
+From row $7$ to $13$ the algorithm calculates the symbolic derivatives of $f$ with respect to $\vartheta_1,\dots,\vartheta_4$ and $s$ and of $g$ with respect to $\vartheta_1,\dots,\vartheta_4,s$ and $\pi$, with the symbolic MATLAB function {\tt jacobian}.
 Remember that in this script these are equal to the matrices \eqref{Df} and \eqref{Dg} of the appendix.
-After calculating the symbolic differentiations the algorithm converts the symbolic expressions to function handles with {\tt matlabFunction()}. \\ After this predefining of the functions, the algorithm starts with the Monte Carlo simulation at row $17$.
-In addition to the asset price and survival value simulation in lines $23$ to $25$, the algorithm calculates the differentiations of these in the lines $27$ and $38$ as in the formulas derived in \eqref{diffp} and \eqref{diffS}.\\ After the simulation of the paths the algorithm first calculates the one-step survival payoff as in \cref{thm:OSSMC} in line $35$ and the pathwise sensitivities of the option (Delta, Beta, Rho, Vega) from line $37$ to $48$ as in \cref{thm:MCpathwise}.
+After calculating the symbolic derivatives, the algorithm converts the symbolic expressions to function handles with {\tt matlabFunction()}.

+After this predefining of the functions, the algorithm starts with the Monte Carlo simulation at row $17$.
+In addition to the asset price and survival value simulation in lines $23$ to $25$, the algorithm calculates the derivatives of these in the lines $27$ and $38$ as in the formulas derived in \eqref{diffp} and \eqref{diffS}.

+After the simulation of the paths the algorithm first calculates the one-step survival payoff as in \cref{thm:OSSMC} in line $35$ and the pathwise sensitivities of the option (Delta, Beta, Rho, Vega) from line $37$ to $48$ as in \cref{thm:MCpathwise}, with a slight modification emphasizing the relevance of hand coding which we want to explain in more detail: In terms of complexity \cref{thm:MCpathwise} tends to be $\mathcal{O}(NT^2)$, with $N$ Monte Carlo simulations and $T$ observations.
+As seen in line $36$ we can reduce the complexity to $\mathcal{O}(NT)$ by replacing $\prod_{k=0,k \neq j}^{T-1} p_{k}$ with $(\prod_{k=0}^{T-1} p_{k})/p_{j}$, since the product can be precalculated.

+We want to remark that we didn't have any problems with $p_j$ close to zero.
+On the one hand there are no cancellation or absorption problems with division, on the other hand if $p_j$ equals zero (very unlikely for Black-Scholes, but we could imagine it on the last step if using a numerical approximation, e.g. Euler-Maryuama, for more general models) the division wouldn't be necessary, since the path would not 'survive'.
+Nonetheless, alternatively $\prod_{k=0, k\neq j}p_k$ could be computed through multiplication of two pre-calculated cumulative products (increasing respectively decreasing) without increasing the order, nevertheless the pre-allocation increases the memory usage.
+Furthermore, one could use similar ideas to reduce the complexity of second order Greeks of \cref{thm:MCpathwisesecond}, i.e.\ almost $\mathcal{O}(NT^3)$, to an optimal complexity of $\mathcal{O}(NT)$.
+We will shortly explain some needed modifications: $\prod_{k=0}^{j-1} p_{k}$ and $\prod_{k=j+1}^{T-1} p_{k}$ are exactly the cumulative products described for Delta.
+The remaining expressions can be modified through recursion formulas of the form:

+i.e. starting with $j=1$, we can recursively calculate the expressions, while saving them in a vector.
+Finally, the vector can be summed up in order of $T$.